Taxes

 When Is the Deadline to File a Tax Extension and What Do You Need to File One?

 If an individual taxpayer finds themselves in a situation where they think they need to file a tax extension, the request must be submitted by April 15.
-The form that individuals need to file to request for an automatic six-month extension to file their return is File Form 4868.3 There are a certain exceptions for the following individuals:
+The form that individuals need to file to request for an automatic six-month extension to file their return is Form 4868.3 The extension can also be filed electronically by setting up an account at IRS.gov.
+However, there are certain exceptions for the following individuals:

-If you’re a business owner and looking to request an extension for your business, you’ll need to file Form 7004.8 And if you’re a corporation owner who anticipates a net operating loss carryback, you’ll need to file Form 1138 to request an extension.9
+If you’re a C-Corporation business owner and looking to request an extension for your business, you’ll need to file Form 7004.7 And if you’re a corporation owner who anticipates a net operating loss carryback, you’ll need to file Form 1138 to request an extension.8

 E-Filing an Extension via IRS Free File